 - 16. Chambers will provide or procure regular Equality and Diversity training for its staff and members. - 17.
 The Act strictly prohibits discrimination in recruitment and selection on any of the protected characteristics.
 All members of selection panels must receive training in fair recruitment, unconscious bias and selection practices either through professional training or through study of the Bar Council's Fair Recruitment Guide.
-We will arrange further external training as required.
+We arrange regular fair recruitment training for members and employees. - 18.
+Chambers arranges regular race awareness training for its members and employees.
+All barristers and staff are encouraged to attend this training, but it is a mandatory requirement for all members who sit on the management board or pupillage committee.